While contacting us or sponsoring a student, please mention the number of students you would like to support:

 The stories of Canyon Scholars returning to their communities as the first higher-education teacher, nurse, lawyer or engineer, are incredible!

 Theresa was the first of 700 Canyon Scholars at age 13.
-She became a lawyer and started the Center for the Defense of Human Rights that has now employed two more Canyon Scholar graduates, which trains Tarahumara families in village after village how to protect their land, avoid isolation, utilize government services, and develop a safety net of relationships.
+She became a lawyer and started the Center for the Defense of Human Rights which has now employed two more Canyon Scholar graduates, which trains Tarahumara families in village after village how to protect their land, avoid isolation, utilize government services, and develop a safety net of relationships.

 There could be no greater investment in social welfare than to provide education to future leaders like Theresa whose efforts will produce change for generations to come.
-Theresa thanks her sponsor, University of Wisconsin-Madison Professor Jack Westman, who not only her provided Citlali’s scholarships, but mentored and encouraged her with letters of support.
+Theresa thanks her sponsor, University of Wisconsin-Madison Professor Jack Westman, who not only provided Citlali’s scholarships, but mentored and encouraged her with letters of support.

 Mary Murray adopted Romina, 28, who became a nurse just in time to help vaccinate her community during COVID-19.
 Alberta is not only passionate about providing medical attention, but eventually electricity, jobs, and better schools to her home community.
 Ironically, she explained, the mere bus money that her scholarship funds provided made the difference in her getting to school and graduating from the university.